 Another way to get a free domain name is by using a top-level domain “.tk” or “.cf” rather than the more common “.com.”
 However, this is equally problematic, as there’s a good chance your website will be flagged as spam.
 A better option is to pay for the domain.
 This typically costs $10 to $20 a year, although the first year is often heavily discounted.

 Last comes the design process.
 Although many web hosting platforms say they make it easy enough for anyone to build a site, it is always better to find a professional web designer.
 Check out designers’ portfolios to be sure they have experience in your industry before hiring.

 Just Having a Website Isn’t Enough

+You’ve seen why small businesses need a website, but actually that’s not enough.
 After setting up a website, you need to make sure people will find it.
 There are two main ways to do this: search engine optimization (SEO) and pay-per-click (PPC) advertising.

 To appear in organic search results, you need SEO.
 Whereas most SEO tactics sound relatively easy (using the right keywords, optimizing content with headers and meta tags, employing a link building strategy), they are actually quite complicated to put into practice.
 It’s worthwhile investing the support of an SEO expert — otherwise few people will ever see your website.